What is Vauban?¶

 Any.
 Frozen dataclasses everywhere.
 The type system is the documentation. - Composable.
 Small tools that do one thing.
 Output of one becomes input to the next.
 Any piece can be swapped.

 - Backend-agnostic.
-MLX today, PyTorch planned.
+PyTorch is the portable runtime surface; MLX remains an optional reference path.
 The abstraction layer (

-_ops,_array) means code never imports a backend directly.
+_ops,_array) means product code should not import a backend directly.

 Where to go next¶